Support us

 PATIENTS AND METHODS

 Patients with treatment-refractory, solid tumors were treated in the Drug Rediscovery Protocol (2023-509152-33-00).
-Patients with microsatellite stable tumors harboring a TML of 200-1000, or TMB of 11-24 (Oncomine) or 15-39 (TSO500) were eligible for nivo+ipi.
-Similar patients with a panel-independent TMB ≥16 received atezo+beva.
+Patients with microsatellite-stable tumors harboring a TML of 200 to 1,000 or TMB of 11 to 24 (Oncomine) or 15 to 39 (TSO500) were eligible for nivo + ipi.
+Similar patients with a panel-independent TMB ≥16 received atezo + beva.
 Clinical benefit (CB; confirmed objective response or stable disease ≥16 weeks) was the primary endpoint.
-Whole-genome and RNA-sequencing were performed on pre-treatment tumor biopsies.
+Whole-genome sequencing and RNA sequencing were performed on pretreatment tumor biopsies.

 CONCLUSIONS